Updated: 2019 March

 by eye (visual) or with electronics (Video / CCD).
 Visual observation

-needs a 20cm or larger aperture (25-30cm) tin order to see and monitor
+needs a 20cm or larger aperture (25-30cm) in order to see and monitor

 detector/recorder combinations will produce a permanent record of the

-used (4-8").
-Reliable timing is important, so a UT time signal
+(8 to 15cm).
+Reliable timing is important, so a UT time signal is recorded

-is recorded with the observation.
-The techniques described here have
+with the observation.
+The techniques described here have been used successfully

 and globally.
 DeskTop